wolfmanjm/kivy-smoothie-host/README.md

 It will run on Windows if you install Python 3.5.2 (or newer), and follow the kivy instructions for installing kivy on windows. https://kivy.org/doc/stable/installation/installation-windows.html

-NOTE it has been briefly tested on python versions >= 3.8 with Kivy 2.0 and appears to work under XWindows, it has not been tested on a RPI touch screen though.
+NOTE it has been tested on python versions >= 3.8 with Kivy 2.0 on Buster and an RPI3b and the touch screen works in standalone and under XWindows (although notes are below on how to run efficiently under XWindows)

 The minimum usable resolution is 800x480.